 Appraisal Operation

-An operation (including, but not limited to, an operation after an Appraisal Well has reached its Objective Depth but before the attempted completion of the well) conducted under Article 11 (Appraisal Operations).
+An operation (including an operation after an Appraisal Well has reached its Objective Depth but before the attempted completion of the well) conducted under Article 11 (Appraisal Operations).

 Appraisal Well

-A well proposed and drilled as an Appraisal Operation [including, but not limited to, a substitute well for an Appraisal Well abandoned under Article 11.1.4 (AFE Overruns and Substitute Well)].
+A well proposed and drilled as an Appraisal Operation [including a substitute well for an Appraisal Well abandoned under Article 11.1.5 (AFE Overruns and Substitute Well)].

 Authorization for Expenditure (AFE)